 To cook the riced cabbage, just stir fry it in some oil until it’s nice and tender.
 You’ll want to season it with at least a little salt and pepper.

 Zucchini takes on the playful nickname of zoodles when it gets cut into long thin strands.
 If you’re interested in learning how to make zoodles, the easiest way to do it is by using a zucchini noodle spiralizer.
+You can then cut the noodles into zucchini rice.

 Using A Spiralizer